RobertKielty/fossa-go/docs/GetOrganizationLicensingIssueSettings200Response.md

 `func (o *GetOrganizationLicensingIssueSettings200Response) HasProjectDefaultStatusCheckFilterLicensing() bool`

 HasProjectDefaultStatusCheckFilterLicensing returns a boolean if a field has been set.

+### GetProjectDefaultSnippetLicensingIssueScanningEnabled

+`func (o *GetOrganizationLicensingIssueSettings200Response) GetProjectDefaultSnippetLicensingIssueScanningEnabled() bool`

+GetProjectDefaultSnippetLicensingIssueScanningEnabled returns the ProjectDefaultSnippetLicensingIssueScanningEnabled field if non-nil, zero value otherwise.

+### GetProjectDefaultSnippetLicensingIssueScanningEnabledOk

+`func (o *GetOrganizationLicensingIssueSettings200Response) GetProjectDefaultSnippetLicensingIssueScanningEnabledOk() (*bool, bool)`

+GetProjectDefaultSnippetLicensingIssueScanningEnabledOk returns a tuple with the ProjectDefaultSnippetLicensingIssueScanningEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProjectDefaultSnippetLicensingIssueScanningEnabled

+`func (o *GetOrganizationLicensingIssueSettings200Response) SetProjectDefaultSnippetLicensingIssueScanningEnabled(v bool)`

+SetProjectDefaultSnippetLicensingIssueScanningEnabled sets ProjectDefaultSnippetLicensingIssueScanningEnabled field to given value.

+### HasProjectDefaultSnippetLicensingIssueScanningEnabled

+`func (o *GetOrganizationLicensingIssueSettings200Response) HasProjectDefaultSnippetLicensingIssueScanningEnabled() bool`

+HasProjectDefaultSnippetLicensingIssueScanningEnabled returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)